hallipr/minecraft-info/README.md

 ### Frontend UI

-1. Navigate to the minecraft-tracker-ui folder:
+1. Navigate to the website folder:
    ```
-   cd minecraft-tracker-ui
+   cd src/website
    ```
 2. Run the React development server:
    ```